sjgilbert/iScotsApp/README.md

 * @pickUp @all Look at and fix up documentation.
 * @clf Change "hospital notification" so that it is a larger size and readable on the screen.
 * @clf Edit red/green bar on "hospital notification."
+* @all Clean up your code.
+Specifically, Update and Draw methods in GameScreen.

 ##Known Bugs + Issues
 * #p1 blinks + tail wagging occur at the same time (cs)